Entropy flows and functional inequalities in convex sets: Introduction

 Sobolev inequalities have proved an important tool in the study of partial differential equations, notably in establishing existence results.
 More recently, they have been very fruitfully used in the study of the long term behavior of certain equations.
 For instance, the logarithmic Sobolev inequality can be used to establish a rate of convergence of the heat flow towards its mean on torus, or towards the self-similar profile on the Euclidean space.

-These ideas and results fall in the general context of entropy methods \cite{jue_book}.
+These ideas and results fall in the general context of entropy methods, of which Ansgar Jüngel's book~\cite{jue_book} offers a nice overview.
 Boltzmann defined his entropy in 1872 by \(\mc \Ent(u)=\int u\log(u)dx\) for, say, positive functions defined on \(\R^d\).
 Now, if \(u\) is the solution of the heat equation, \(\partial_t u=\Delta u\), differentiating the entropy yields

-which implies two important things: the first one is that the entropy is nonincreasing along the flow, conveying the idea that the physical transformation \(u\) is describing is irreversible.
+which implies two important things: the first one is that the entropy is nonincreasing along the flow, conveying the idea that the physical transformation described by \(u\) is irreversible.
 The second one, maybe more profound, is that the logarithmic Sobolev inequality is exactly an equality relating the entropy and its derivative, which, after integration, implies exponential decay of the entropy with respect to time.
 This relationship between the heat equation and the entropy is no coincidence.
 It turns out that the space of probability measures, when equipped with the Wasserstein distance, can be formally seen as a Riemannian manifold, and in that setting, the heat equation is exactly the gradient flow of Boltzmann's entropy.
-This approach is mainly due to Felix Otto \cite{otto01}, and the study of gradient flows on metric spaces has since been made rigorous \cite{ags_book}.
-See also Filippo Santambrogio's survey on this topic \cite{santambrogio_survey}.
+This approach was initially developed in the seminal papers by Felix Otto et al.~\cite{jko98,ov00,otto01}, and the study of gradient flows on metric spaces has since been made rigorous in~\cite{ags_book}.
+See also Filippo Santambrogio's survey on this topic~\cite{santambrogio_survey}.

 Somewhat recently, Manuel del Pino and Jean Dolbeault observed a similar result for the Gagliardo-Nirenberg-Sobolev (GNS) inequalities \cite{dpd99,dpd02}.
 They may be rewritten in a way that involves both an entropy functional, different than Boltzmann's, and its derivative along a particular mass-preserving flow. \begin{thrm}[{\cite[Corollary 13]{dpd02}}] Let \(d\geq 3\), and \(1<p<\frac{d}{d-2}\).
 Then, the sharp Gagliardo-Nirenberg-Sobolev inequality